Bayesian nonparametric sparse VAR models: Empirical Applications

 \subsection{Risk Connectedness in European Financial Markets}

 Based on the literature on risk connectedness among financial institutions and markets (see \cite{Hautsch15} and \cite{DiebYilm14}), we construct daily realized volatilities using intraday high-low-close price indexes of $118$ institutions of the Euro Stoxx $600$ obtained from Datastream, from January 3, 2005 to September 19, 2014.
-The dataset consists of $42$ Banks, $31$ Financial services, $31$ Insurance companies and $22$ Real estates and covers the main European countries: Austria, Belgium, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, Netherlands, Portugal and Spain.
+The dataset consists of $42$ banks, $31$ financial services, $31$ insurance companies and $22$ real estates from Austria, Belgium, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, Netherlands, Portugal and Spain.
+As in \cite{BilAheCa09}, we build the realized volatility as $\text{RV}_t = 0.5\left(\log H_t - \log L_t\right)^2 - \left(2\log 2 -1\right)\left(\log C_t - \log C_{t-1}\right)^2$, where $H_t$, $L_t$ and $C_t$ denote the high, low and closing price of a given stock on day $t$, respectively and consider a VAR(1) model.